benmvp/benmvp.com/content/posts/8-helpful-custom-react-hooks/index.md

 ---

 So that's it! 😅 There are literally an infinite number of custom Hooks that we can create.
-But these are 8 custom Hooks that I found particularly interesting and/or especially helpful.
+But these are 8 custom Hooks that I found especially helpful or particularly interesting.

 What custom Hooks do you find yourself using all the time?
 I'd love to know!
 Feel free to reach out to me on Twitter at [@benmvp](https://twitter.com/benmvp) to let me know!